mt-mods/minislots/README.txt

 another number (e.g. "@1 5").
 These numbers indicate the first and last pay line images to display.

-Lines are "printed" from top to bottom in a column toward the left side of the form background, overflowing into a second column if necessary.
-You can force an overflow into column 2 with "@wrap" (on its own).
+On both screens, lines are "printed" from top to bottom in a column toward the left side of the form background, overflowing into a second column if necessary.
+You can force an overflow into column 2 by inserting a table entry consisting of the string "@wrap" (in the case of the pay table, it must be on a line by itself, and not inside an inner table the way the other items arespac).

 If paytable_desc or paylines_desc is not specified, then only the background, [X] button, and "Show Pay Lines" or "Show Pay Table" button will be displayed